eddycharly/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

 - `enabled` - (Optional) - Bool - Enabled enables the AWS EBS CSI driver<br />Default: false.
+- `managed` - (Optional) - Bool - Managed controls if aws-ebs-csi-driver is manged and deployed by kOps.<br />The deployment of aws-ebs-csi-driver is skipped if this is set to false.
 - `version` - (Optional) - String - Version is the container image tag used.<br />Default: The latest stable release which is compatible with your Kubernetes version.
 - `volume_attach_limit` - (Optional) - Int - VolumeAttachLimit is the maximum number of volumes attachable per node.<br />If specified, the limit applies to all nodes.<br />If not specified, the value is approximated from the instance type.<br />Default: -.
 - `pod_annotations` - (Optional) - Map(String) - PodAnnotations are the annotations added to AWS EBS CSI node and controller Pods.<br />Default: none.